Eighty percent of Kiwis cannot identify all major heart attack warning signs

 This campaign includes the award-winning television commercial which shows people in the foreground giving a ‘Hollywood’ performance of experiencing a heart attack, while the man on the bench in the background is quietly experiencing actual symptoms of a heart attack.

-“Heart disease is New Zealand’s biggest killer, claiming the lives of more than 6,000 people every year, that’s more than one family-member every 90 minutes.
+“Heart disease is New Zealand’s single biggest killer, claiming the lives of more than 6,000 people every year, that’s more than one family-member every 90 minutes.
 Many of these deaths are premature and could be prevented if people could recognise the symptoms and immediately dial 111.”